How Frequently Should I Visit a Dentist?

 However, it should be noted that these recommendations are for healthy individuals without other complicating factors.
 Many conditions can arise that will warrant dental visits more often than every six months.
 These higher-risk patients may need to be seen as often as every 3 to 4 months.

-If you fall into one of the categories below, you may need to visit a dentist more frequently than you previously thought.
+If you fall into one of the categories below, you may need to visit a dentist near you more frequently than you previously thought.

 Pregnant Women